 The following is a list of restorative, refreshing and delicious Korean drinks to enjoy and make.
 Some of these are traditional Korean teas, and others are contemporary cocktails and new takes on old classics.

 Koreans can and do make tea out of everything from fruit to herbs to rice.
 The excellent thing about these teas is that you can enjoy them piping hot, soothingly warm or iced cold.

 01 of 06

 Maesil Ju is a traditional Korean liqueur made out of green maesil plums.
 Sometimes also called plum wine, this liqueur is sweet, tart and refreshing on ice in the summer.
 You can enjoy maesil ju (green plum wine) as a dessert wine, on ice as an aperitif, mixed into a cocktail or as an accompaniment to your meal.
 There are also Chinese and Japanese versions of this liquor or wine, but the Korean “plum wine” is made with soju and honey.

-A popular Korean grain "tea", Sungyung is just well-roasted rice steeped in hot water.
+A popular Korean grain "tea," Sungyung is just well-roasted rice steeped in hot water.
 It has a nutty, smoky flavor.
 This recipe makes a large batch of roasted rice so that you can have a cup of sungyung whenever you feel like it.
-If you just want to make a few cups of tea, you can also just fry some rice in a dry (no oil) pan.
+If you want to make a few cups of tea, you can also fry some rice in a dry (no oil) pan.

 A yogurt cocktail might sound crazy if you're new to soju, but yogurt soju is popular in Korea and all over Asia.
-Both yogurt and soju go well with the fiery aspects of Korean cuisine, so it makes sense that they'd be mixed by Koreans.
+Both yogurt and soju go well with the fiery aspects of Korean cuisine, so it makes sense that Koreans would mix them.
 But be careful, as the most common complaint about yogurt soju is that it's so easy to drink that you're drunk before you know it.